SVGDreamer: Text Guided SVG Generation with Diffusion Model: Introduction

 \section{Introduction}

-Scalable Vector Graphics (SVGs) represent visual concepts using geometric primitives such as B\'ezier curves, polygons, and lines.
-Due to their inherent nature, SVGs are highly suitable for visual design applications, such as posters and logos.
-Secondly, compared to raster images, vector images can maintain compact file sizes, making them more efficient for storage and transmission purposes.
-More importantly, vector images offer greater editability, allowing designers to easily select, modify, and compose elements.
-This attribute is particularly crucial in the design process, as it allows for seamless adjustments and creative exploration.
+Scalable Vector Graphics (SVG) represent visual content using geometric primitives such as B\'ezier curves, polygons, and lines.
+Compared with raster images, SVGs are resolution-independent, compact in storage, and, more importantly, inherently editable, allowing users to conveniently select, modify, and recombine individual elements.
+These properties make SVGs particularly attractive for visual design applications such as logos, posters, icons, and sketches.

-In recent years, there has been a growing interest in general vector graphics generation.
-Various optimization-based methods~\cite{clipdraw_frans_2022,Styleclipdraw_schaldenbr_2022,clipclop_mirowski_2022,Clipasso_vinker_2022,CLIPascene_vinker_2023,CLIPFont_Song_2022,vectorfusion_jain_2023,diffsketcher_xing_2023} have been proposed, building upon the differentiable rasterizer DiffVG~\cite{diffvg_Li_2020}.
-These methods, such as CLIPDraw~\cite{clipdraw_frans_2022} and VectorFusion~\cite{vectorfusion_jain_2023}, differ primarily in their approach to supervision.
-Some works~\cite{clipdraw_frans_2022,Styleclipdraw_schaldenbr_2022,clipclop_mirowski_2022,CLIPFont_Song_2022,Clipasso_vinker_2022,CLIPascene_vinker_2023} combine the CLIP model~\cite{CLIP_radford_2021} with DiffVG~\cite{diffvg_Li_2020}, using CLIP as a source of supervision.
-More recently, the significantly progress achieved by Text-to-Image (T2I) diffusion models~\cite{GLIDE_2022_nichol,ldm_Rombach_2022,DALLE2_2022_ramesh,imagen_2022_saharia,deepfloydif_stability_2023} has inspired the task of text-to-vector-graphics.
-Both VectorFusion~\cite{vectorfusion_jain_2023} and DiffSketcher~\cite{diffsketcher_xing_2023} attempted to utilize T2I diffusion models for supervision.
-These models make use of the high-quality raster images generated by T2I models as targets to optimize the parameters of vector images.
-Additionally, the priors embedded within T2I models can be distilled and applied in this task.
-Consequently, models that use T2I for supervision generally perform better than those using the CLIP model.